8-8-16 | Success Story

-Beginning September 2016, Fabretto is bringing Rural Secondary Education (SAT) to over 1,000 new students in rural areas of Nicaragua, thanks to funding from The Multilateral Investment Fund (MIF), member of the Inter-American Development Bank (IDB) Group.
+Thanks to the BASES project – “Better Approaches for Sustainable Educational Services” funded by USAID – rural youth in the Southern Caribbean Coast Autonomous Region (RACCS) have benefitted from Fabretto’s SAT program.
+Beginning September 2016, Fabretto is bringing SAT to over 1,000 new students in rural areas of Nicaragua, thanks to funding from The Multilateral Investment Fund (MIF), member of the Inter-American Development Bank (IDB) Group.
 The project seeks to increase the employability and improve the income of 1,800 rural youth in Nicaragua.

 The SAT program uses a ‘‘learning by doing’’ methodology.
 Students are trained in agricultural techniques and through their productive initiatives entrepreneurship is fostered, contributing to the family economy.
 SAT students practice what they have learned in their homes and their communities through service projects, becoming agents of change.